calmm-js/documentation/redux-vs-calmm.md

 atom takes are supposed to be functions that compute a new state given the current state.

-Like with Redux, let's take a look at the types.
-First the type of `Atom` (we are slightly abusing Haskell lexical grammer here):
+Let's then take a look at the types like we did with Redux.
+First the type of `Atom` (we are slightly abusing Haskell lexical grammar here):

 ```haskell
 Atom :: state -> IO (Atom state)